whole-communities-whole-health/psy301_covid/study-info/index.md

 ## If I know others who would like to be involved, can they join the study too?

 Yes.
-Simply share this doc on social media, email it to a friend, or ask them to email us at <utcovid19study@austin.utexas.edu>.
+Simply share this [webiste](http://covid19.ut-wcwh.org/) on social media, email it to a friend, or ask them to email us at <utcovid19study@austin.utexas.edu>.

 [Back to top](#table-of-contents)